 The university’s funding is drawn from a number of different areas including the German Research Foundation, Federal Ministry of Education and Research, the European Union and other private and public bodies.

-Across the institution, RUB has 45 partnerships in place with universities in 25 different countries.
-At a faculty level, the figure rises to 300 universities in 62 countries.
+Across the institution, RUB has multiple partnerships in place with universities in about 25 different countries.
+At a faculty level, the figure rises to some 300 universities in about 60 countries.

 In addition to its international students, RUB hosts around 500 incoming exchange students each year and sends the same number abroad on outgoing programmes.
 Several of its degree programmes are taught in English, including some double and joint degree programmes.